biobakery/MetaPhlAn/README.md

 python ../mpa3src/metaphlan3_strainer.py --mpa_pkl ../db_v20/mpa_v20_m200.pkl --ifn_samples consensus_markers/*.markers --ifn_markers db_markers/s__Bacteroides_caccae.markers.fasta --ifn_ref_genomes reference_genomes/G000273725.fna.bz2 --output_dir output --nprocs_main 10 --clades s__Bacteroides_caccae &> output/log_full.txt
 ```

-The "add_metadata.py" script will add the subjectID information to the tree.
-After this step, you will find the trees RAxML_bestTree.s__Bacteroides_caccae.tree.
+This step will take around 2 minutes.
+After this step, you will find the trees "output/RAxML_bestTree.s__Bacteroides_caccae.tree".
 You can view the trees by [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx) or any other viewers.
 In order to add the metadata, we also provide a script called "add_metadata.py" which can be used as follows:

 ```